hanna-tseran/maxout_complexity/README.md

 python regions_and_db_main.py
 ```

-Demonstrates the main routines at initialization
+This script demonstrates the main routines at initialization
  - counts linear regions approximately and exactly
  - counts exactly linear pieces in the decision boundary
  - computes theoretical formulas as a reference